shoubhikdas1311/SDTCOS/README.md

 # SDTCOS
-Time critical OS for k60 Tower board microcontrollers
+**Time critical OS** for **k60 Tower board** microcontrollers Can be ported to other microcontrollers having the same core architecture.